LandRegistry/govuk-frontend-wtf/README.md

     return render_template("example_form.html", form=form)
 ```

-Finally, In your template make sure to set the page title appropriately if there are any form validation errors.
+Finally, in your template make sure to set the page title appropriately if there are any form validation errors.
 Also include the `govukErrorSummary()` component at the start of the `content` block.
-You can pass additional parameters or attributes to your form field as per the associated macro's parameters.
+Pass parameters in a dictionary to your form field as per the associated [component macro options](https://design-system.service.gov.uk/components/).

 ```html
 {% extends "base.html" %}